rtCamp/rtWidgets/README.md

 1. **rtw: Comments with Gravatar** - This show the list of recent comments with commenter gravatar.
 1. **rtw: Multiple Menus** - It provides 2 custom menu options, for each of which we can select the respective menu.
 1. **rtw: Subscribe Widget** - It provides these email subscription options, like Feedburner and MailChimp.
 Also, provide social connect options where you can change order of social icons.
 Using WordPress filter you can add multiple social connect icons like rss, facebook, github-circled, youtube, flickr-circled, vimeo, twitter, gplus, pinterest, linkedin, stumbleupon, instagram, paypal, picasa, soundcloud, wordpress, blogger, delicious, deviantart, digg, foursquare, reddit, stackoverflow, tumblr
-1. **rtw: TOC Widget** - This widget automatically creates a table of contents with various options.

 ## Installation ##
 Automatic Installation